TwoStoryRobot/bcdevex-codechallenge2/README.md

 As a user, I want to be able to filter columns with text content using a “startsWith” filter.

-Given that I am signed in to the application as a user or an administrator And I have selected a field in the Registered Users List When I enter a filter term
+Given that I am signed in to the application as a user or an administrator<br/>
+And I have selected a field in the Registered Users List<br/>
+When I enter a filter term<br/>
-Then all database entries that satisfy the filter term for the selected field are displayed And no other database entries are displayed
+Then all database entries that satisfy the filter term for the selected field are displayed<br/>
+And no other database entries are displayed<br/>

 Implementation Notes:
 The filter shall be a “startsWith” filter only.